vg-cloud/210930unauthAmplify/Readme.md

         Amplify.configure(awsconfig);

 - Replace the content of App.js with the code in the file 'Teacher_final_App.js'
+- Create user in Cognito with the following command

+        aws cognito teacheradmin ...
+TBD

+### Step 5: Publish the app
+Note: When adding hosting, choose HTTP with S3 option

+        amplify add hosting
+        amplify publish

+### Step 1: Enable unauthenticated access
+When running 'auth update' command, choose 'Walkthrough all the auth configurations', then 'User Sign-Up, Sign-In, connected with AWS IAM controls' and finally confirm with yes when you get this prompt 'Allow unauthenticated logins?'

+        amplify auth update
+        amplify push

 ## Building the Student app which uses unauthenticated access to the AppSync